The Advantest Group's Guidelines of Action for Biodiversity

 Tropical Rainforest Conservation Activity in Malaysia (Borneo)

-To mark the 50th anniversary of the company’s founding, in 2005 – 2008 Advantest implemented a Dipterocarp hardwood tree reforestation activity aimed at helping to regenerate tropical rain forest.
-Since 2009, Advantest has continued to assist with maintenance management, including surveys of plant growth status, undergrowth control, etc. in collaboration with the Sabah Forestry Development Authority (SAFODA) of Sabah State (Malaysia).
+To mark the 50th anniversary of the company's founding, in 2005 - 2008 Advantest implemented a Dipterocarp hardwood tree reforestation activity aimed at helping to regenerate tropical rain forest.
+From 2009 to 2016, Advantest has continued to assist with maintenance management, including surveys of plant growth status, undergrowth control, etc. in collaboration with the Sabah Forestry Development Authority (SAFODA) of Sabah State (Malaysia).